sodino/gradlePluginPushVersionTag/readme.md

 ### Step2: apply pushVersionTag plugin

-Add it in your `build.gradle` of sdk module or app module:
+Add it in your `build.gradle` of library module or app module:
 ```groovy
 apply plugin: 'pushVersionTag'
 ```

 ### Step3: Fill in the configuration

-Add it in your `build.gradle` of sdk module or app module:
+Add it in your `build.gradle` of library module or app module:

 ```groovy